 Advantages of Using The Stochastic Oscillator

-Momentum is very important when it comes to trading and there is no doubt that the stochastic oscillator indicator is a very useful tool.
-There are a number of advantages to consider which include:-
+Momentum is significant when it comes to trading, and there is no doubt that the stochastic oscillator indicator is a handy tool.
+There are several advantages to consider which include:

 Sensitive to changing momentum

-The shorter the period over which the high, low and current price are compared the more volatile the stochastic oscillator indicator.
-The use of SMA trend lines can also create very strong buy/sell signals when the lines crossover – especially above 80% and below 20%.
+The shorter the period over which the high, low, and current prices are compared, the more volatile the stochastic oscillator indicator.
+SMA trend lines can also create powerful buy/sell signals when the lines crossover – especially above 80% and below 20%.
 This event would indicate that the short-term trend is changing and, assuming it continues, a new trend will follow.